cosent/cultact.subsite/README.rst

 specific to each subsite for maximally future-proof flexibility.

-Since all of this is hardcoded anyway, 'subsite_config' and 'get_subsites()' utilities provide a listing of implemented subsites.
+Since all of this is hardcoded anyway, 'subsite_config' and 'get_subsites()' provide a listing of implemented subsites.
 A setuphandler ensures the creation of the configured subsite instances.